staceyjf/WorkWave-backend/README.md

 # WorkWave-backend

-A full stack Spring boot app designed to help you manage your employees with ease
+A full stack Spring boot app designed to help you manage your employees with ease.

 ## The Brief

 In this fictional brief, I have been task to build a full stake employee management tool with the following requirements:
-We need a web application to create, list, modify and delete employees.
+- We need a web application to create, list, modify and delete employees.
 The application should consist of a spring RESTful API and a React Typescript frontend.
 The schema for the employee is left to the criteria of the candidate.

 React hints: